 Nick now lives very close to his childhood home, in a little flint cottage by a duckpond on a North Norfolk village common.
 Here he reads, writes, thinks, rescues and rehomes animals, and listens to Bach, Wagner and Bernstein.

-Nick's book The Meaning of Geese was published in February 2023.
-It is the story of seven locked-down months in 2020-21, during which he cycled 1,200 miles around North Norfolk on his mother's 40-year-old bike, in search of the great flocks of Arctic geese whose wild cries haunt the county each winter.
-Having won the General Non-Fiction c
+Nick's first book The Meaning of Geese was published in February 2023 and was chosen as East Anglian Book of the Year by the National Centre for Writing.
+It is the story of seven locked-down months in 2020-21, during which he cycled 1,200 miles around North Norfolk on his mother's 40-year-old bicycle, in search of the great flocks of Arct

-Nick's book The Meaning of Geese was published in February 2023.
-It is the story of seven locked-down months in 2020-21, during which he cycled 1,200 miles around North Norfolk on his mother's 40-year-old bike, in search of the great flocks of Arctic geese whose wild cries haunt the county each winter.
-Having won the General Non-Fiction category of the East Anglian Book Awards, The Meaning of Geese was judged the East Anglian Book of the Year 2023.
-It also ranked in the top three
+Nick's first book The Meaning of Geese was published in February 2023 and was chosen as East Anglian Book of the Year by the National Centre for Writing.
+It is the story of seven locked-down months in 2020-21, during which he cycled 1,200 miles around North Norfolk on his mother's 40-year-old bicycle, in search of the great flocks of Arctic geese whose wild cries haunt the county each winter.
+The Meaning of Geese ranked in the top three in the British Birds and British Trust for Ornithology Best Bird Book of the Year 2023.

 Nick has written widely on the natural world and our relationship with it, both in Spanish during his life in South America and in English.
 He published essays in three of Eliot and Thompson's acclaimed Seasons anthologies and in the British Trust for Ornithology's